ThemeLearning

-In most countries in sub-Saharan Africa, over half the students in early grades achieve below the minimum proficiency level in reading.
+In at least 15 countries in sub-Saharan Africa, over half the students do not achieve the minimum proficiency level in reading at the end of primary education.

 2030 Target

-100% of children reach minimum proficiency in reading in early grades
+100% of children reach minimum proficiency in reading in primary education

 Getting children into school is not enough.
 Without taking away from the many other worthwhile purposes that schools do and must pursue, students need to be able to read and to carry out basic mathematics.
 These are the foundation for other learning, for individual empowerment and wellbeing, as well as for social, political and economic outcomes.